-In the last few years, excursions to high altitude destinations have greatly increased.
+In the last few years, excursions to high-altitude destinations have greatly increased.

-Climbing the various Mountains such as Mount Everest or travelling the Inca Trail has increased in popularity.
+Climbing various Mountains such as Mount Everest or travelling the Inca Trail has increased in popularity.
 This is partly due to the increased accessibility of trail routes and guides.

-Altitude Sickness is an umbrella term often used to describe the various associated conditions.
+Altitude sickness is an umbrella term often used to describe the various associated conditions.

-It precedes AMS and is characterised by:-
+It precedes AMS and is characterised by the following:

 If any of the above symptoms occur, medical assistance must be sought immediately and moving to a lower altitude may be essential.

-HAPE is a respiratory complication and can rarely occur in the absence of Acute Mountain Sickness.
+HAPE is a respiratory complication and can rarely occur in the absence of acute mountain sickness.
 It is usually developed when AMS is ignored or left untreated.
-It is difficult to diagnose especially at high altitudes and medical assistance must be sought if HAPE is suspected.
+It is difficult to diagnose, especially at high altitudes, and medical assistance must be sought if HAPE is suspected.

 |Cities and Sites with High Altitude